r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 External libraries were where possible installed via minor modifications to Simon Urbanek's 'recipes' at https://github.com/R-macos/recipes .
-The exceptions are those which need to use dynamic libraries (JAGS and openmpi).
+The exceptions are those which need to use dynamic libraries (such as openmpi).

 Currently this uses PROJ 9.0.1, GEOS 3.11.0, GDAL 3.5.1 and gsl 2.7.